 There’s actually a lot you can do.
-But it’s important to know up front that rarely will any of it free you from suffering.
+But it’s important to know upfront that rarely will any of it free you from suffering.

-Reality is, suffering is a part of life in a fallen world, whether you choose to give in to temptation or resist it.
+The reality is, suffering is a part of life in a fallen world, whether you choose to give in to temptation or resist it.
 As a friend of mine put it to me recently, the options aren’t suffering or freedom from suffering, the options are suffering or redemptive suffering.

 This isn’t to say we’re meant to pursue suffering or bring it upon ourselves.
 Nor are we to walk into temptation.
 But it is to say, we can choose whether to open ourselves to God’s transformative, sanctifying work in temptation and suffering.